GhanshyamVerma/Ranked_MSD/README.md

 # Ranked_MSD

+# A New Feature Ranking and Feature Selection Approach

 Research Question: Can we identify a reasonably small subset of important genes for a particular disease by analysing gene expression profiles without losing disease prediction accuracy?

 Algorithm 1.
 Ranked_MSD_F_Best: This algorithm can rank all the features based on their importance score and select a small subset of features that can give best accuracy without losing disease prediciton accuray.